nnethercote/Rust-CUDA/guide/src/nvvm/types.md

 }
 ```

-Every codegen implements this some way or another, you can find our implementation in `ty.rs`.
-Our
+Every codegen backend implements this some way or another, you can find our implementation in
-implementation is pretty straightforward, LLVM has functions that we link to which get us the types we need:
+`ty.rs`.
+Our implementation is pretty straightforward, LLVM has functions that we link to which get
+us the types we need:

 ```rs
 impl<'ll, 'tcx> BaseTypeMethods<'tcx> for CodegenCx<'ll, 'tcx> {